 While a lot of luck plays into the eventual winner of a blackjack tournament, your odds are affected by how you play.
 Varying your betting pattern gives you a higher chance at winning.
 Since the blackjack tournament is about building the biggest chip stack, using max bets for advantage plays and minimum bets for low-odds hands is how you increase your odds of winning.

-For those new to the game, a two-card hand which equals 21 is called a “blackjack” or a “natural 21".
+For those new to the game, a two-card hand which equals 21 is called a “blackjack” or a “natural 21.”
 A blackjack requires a player to receive an ace and a card worth 10 points (ten, jack, queen, king).
 Four aces are in a deck of 52 cards, so 1-in-13 cards or a little over 7.5% chance of coming up.
 Sixteen cards valued at 10 points are in a deck of 52 cards, so 16-in-52 cards or about 31% of the cards are 10s.
-This means when the nearly 7.5% of the time an ace appears, almost 1/3rd of those times, it will be paired with a ten--just under 5% of the deals.
+This means when the nearly 7.5% of the time an ace appears, almost a third of those times, it will be paired with a ten – just under 5% of the deals.
 If you want a precise mathematical calculation, the answer is 4.83% of deals are a blackjack.